General facts

 Conversation topics

-Small talk usually starts with “Have you eaten yet?”.
-Food is a very important topic of conversation in China and is used to break the ice like talking about the weather is in the UK.
-You can also get to know your Chinese business associates by asking about their hometowns or travel plans.
+Small talk usually starts with “Have you eaten yet?” amongst Chinese people.
+Food is a very important topic of conversation in China.
+In business settings however, you can talk about the weather to break the ice, just like in the UK.
+You can also get to know your Chinese business associates by asking about their hometowns or travel plans, or simply how they are doing.

 Search